-**If you just happened on this piece of my story today, please check out the other parts using the links below.
+**If you just happened upon this part of my story today, you can find the other parts here.

-I’m calling this one The day of the miracle.
+I’m calling this one Finding Miracles in the Midst of Hopelessness.
 I know, I know, I just gave it all away but hold on and stay with me.

 So, I have to break for a second and let you know that we had previously covered this non-functioning kidney thing with my neonatal specialist.
-About a month earlier, when they told us his kidneys were not functioning, I asked if there was any possible reason that could cause them to start functioning later.
+About a month earlier, when they told us his kidneys were not functioning, I asked if there was any possible reason that could cause them to start functioning at a later time.
 He said that there was a prenatal disease that exists where that would be a possibility, but that was not me.
 Not in my case.
 He said there would be other symptoms and indicators that would be present that were not.
-So there’s that.

 Back to the story.

 What?
 No breaks?
 Those breaks were so apparent when they first showed them to us.
-Even I (as a 20 year old who has never seen an ultrasound) recognized his spine was broken.
+Even I (as a 20-year-old who had never seen an ultrasound) recognized his spine was broken.

 That was the news I needed.
 I still didn’t know what that all meant, but I knew God had not left me.
 I knew He was still working.
 I could let the anger go and continue in peace, not worry.